alexsexton/bare-bear/README.md

 ### Optional

-If you going to riff on this theme and make a new one, you might want to consider changing the language and function namespace.
-Simply do a find a replace of the following string `_bare`.
+If you going to riff on this theme and make a new one, you might want to consider changing the language and function namespace/scope.
+Simply do a find a replace for the following string `_bare`.

 ## Prerequisites